davenicholson-xyz/wallheaven/README.md

-## 🌆 Wallheaven - Random wallpaper fetcher for wallhaven.cc
+## 🌆 Wallheaven - Random wallpaper fetcher and setter for wallhaven.cc

 Wallheaven is a CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
-The selected wallpaper will then be downloaded and will output the file path.
-Alternatively if a script is provided then the script will be called with the file path. [more info](https://github.com/davenicholson-xyz/wallheaven/tree/main?tab=readme-ov-file#setting-wallpaper-with-external-script)
+Wallheaven will set the wallpaper on your desktop on Windows, Mac and many Linux desktop environments.
+Any unsupported can be manually set by passing a custom script.
+Feel free to raise an issue or a pull request for any missing environments.

 All queries and selected wallpapers are cached to cut down on API calls.